Text us today for availability in our fully furnished homes and short term rental homes. Many options for stays of 30 nights

 Josh gave a sermon about his ministry with these small creatures and lovingly tells the story of Sid's amazing rescue and others.
 You can hear the podcast by clicking on the link here.
 The pastor opens with the first 10 minutes and Josh gives his testimony the last 15 minutes.
 This is an audio file only.

 One of the largest companies maximizing on the shared economy is AirBNB.
 Anyone can be a host.
 But only a few can be a Superhost.
 I am proud to have this badge on my profile.
 It shows that I have experience and I have met a very high level of service.
 I worked hard for this recognition.
-I hope that this book will help you as you seek greatness in your hosting journey.
-The stories and tips and lists enclosed will help you with the basics, but the core of being a Superhost is very simple: Love thy neighbor.
+I hope that this story will help you as you seek greatness in your own journey.
+The stories and tips and lists enclosed will help you with the basics, but the core of being a Superhost is very simple: Love thy neighbor - Leviticus 19:18.

 Businesses began shutting down.
 The Weather Channel ran during all waking hours.
 Fear was everywhere.
 Everyone’s first question was if I would stay or go.
 Neighbors called to give me their plans for the evacuation.
 Would I be staying home?
 Could I watch out for their home, too?